sjchin88/bsds-assignment3/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 This project deploy a servlet server on Tomcat 9 on AWS EC2 instance.
 The server act as producer(publisher) when receiving incoming HTTP requests, connect to RabbitMQ hosted on another EC2 instance, with the consumers program running on the third EC2 instance.
+The consumers will write the swipe data into redis-server hosted on the same EC2 instance.
+The redis server will serve get request as well routed from the GetServer
 The client program provide a way to load test the whole server set up (servlet server, RabbitMQ server and the consumer).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>